danielharrell/SumLect2015/Lost_Idea_LA.md

 Courses](http://www.coretexts.org/), or the [American Academy for Liberal Education](http://www.aale.org/index.php/about-aale/mission).
-There are so many defenses of liberal education, in fact, that you can even find [think-pieces](https://www.insidehighered.com/news/2012/11/19/liberal-arts-colleges-rethink-their-messaging-face-criticism) pondering why they seem to have failed, since liberal
+There are so many defenders of liberal education, in fact, that you can even find [think-pieces](https://www.insidehighered.com/news/2012/11/19/liberal-arts-colleges-rethink-their-messaging-face-criticism) pondering why they seem to have failed, since liberal